Our Mission Statement

 Our church is Child Friendly meaning it is a place where children are well catered for, valued and safe.

-Our church building is registered for marriage services between a man and a woman.
-It is not at present registered for marriages of same-sex couples.
+Our church building is registered for marriage services between a man and a woman and we are currently in the process of registering to hold same sex marriages.

 I’m Nick Jones.
 I grew up in Bramhall in Greater Manchester, and after studying English at university I worked for an NHS Trust as an information governance manager.
 I was previously an elder at Bramhall URC, and after feeling called to ministry I began training in 2013.
 I was ordained and inducted to Heswall URC & St. George’s URC, Thornton Hough in July 2017.